Shivendra S. Panwar is a Professor in

 Electrical and Computer Engineering Department at

-Institute of New York University.
+Polytechnic School of Engineering.
 He received the B.Tech. degree in

 electrical engineering from the Indian Institute of Technology Kanpur,

 in 1981, and the M.S. and Ph.D. degrees in electrical and computer

 engineering from the University of Massachusetts, Amherst, in 1983 and